At a monthly meetup of local entrepreneurs, one business owner posed a thought-provoking question that got everyone thinking:

 9) Go green and save the green stuff.

-10) Have virtual meetings
+10) Consder virtual meetings

-At ProfitBooks, we give product demo online using Zoom where we can give our clients access to our computer screen and walk them through the application features.
+While it’s important to have a face-to-face meeting for the first interaction, all follow-up meetings can be done virtually.
+At ProfitBooks, we offer product demos online using Zoom, giving our clients access to our computer screen and allowing us to walk them through the application features.

 12) Reduce the number of landline phones